Interim Head of School Saul Mirowitz Jewish Community School

 Purpose of the Interim Role

-During a planned leadership transition, the Interim Head of School (HOS) will stabilize
+During this thoughtful leadership transition, the Interim Head of School (HOS) will bring steady,

-position Mirowitz for its next era of growth.
-The interim leader will balance continuity with
+position Mirowitz for its next chapter.
+The interim leader will offer clarity, warmth, and strategic

 Key Transitional Priorities

-1. Re‑establish a healthy culture of collaboration and transparent communication among
+1. Foster a culture of open communication and collaborative relationships among faculty,

-3. Stabilize enrollment and advance development efforts to secure the school’s long‑term
+3. Support enrollment and development efforts to ensure long-term sustainability and mission

-4. Model and embed the school’s core values: love of learning, social responsibility, and
+4. Embody and nurture the school’s core values: love of learning, social responsibility, and

 Educational Leadership